DeterminateSystems/nix-installer-action/README.md

 ### Pinning the version

-This GitHub Action will use the most recent version of the Determinate Nix Installer, even when the action itself is pinned.
+This GitHub Action uses the most recent version of the Determinate Nix Installer, even when the Action itself is pinned.
 If you wish to pin your CI workflows to a specific version, use the [`determinate-nix-action`][determinate-nix-action].
 That action updated and tagged for every Determinate release.